 the online bee-bot emulator with the directional programming buttons and bee-bot card mat

-The mats, buttons, and programming options.
+The buttons and programming options.

 How to create Bee-Bot programs.

 To successfully get the Bee-Bot from point A to point B, students must consider how many steps (squares) it needs to travel and how many times it will need to rotate.
 One rotation block gets the Bee-Bot to turn 45 degrees, so fully reversing direction would require two consecutive rotation blocks.
-Students could include 40 steps in Bee-Bot Emulator programs, which is less than with the actual Bee-Bot or Blue-Bot robots.
 In addition to the directional and rotation buttons, they can also include pauses in these programs.
 Students can select the pause button (blue) and use it at any point.
 It simply gets their robot to pause momentarily before continuing on to the next step.

 a program for controlling the early education bee-bot coding robot in the online emulator